-**No class on Saturday, October 8, 2022 - Thanksgiving weekend.** You may proceed to register for this course online, or by contacting Student Information and Enrollment Services (SIES) at 604-434-1610 or 1-866-434-1610 Toll-Free (Canada and US only).
-Substantial footwear, raingear and field book and paper are required.
+Substantial footwear, raingear, field book and paper are required.
+You may proceed to register for this course online, or by contacting Student Information and Enrollment Services (SIES) at 604-434-1610 or 1-866-434-1610 Toll-Free (Canada and US only).

 Upon successful completion of this course, the student will be able to:

 - Define geomatics and surveying.